 Monitoring and firewalls

 If certain types of websites aren’t accessible from your company network, employees can’t view them and expose your company to the risks described earlier.
 That is the concept of content filtering.
 You pick what is and is not allowed to be viewed by your employees.
 Enforcement is not an issue because employees can not access blocked sites.
 There is DNS filtering, as provided by OpenDNS.
-They provide filtering of adult web sites as a free service -no strings attached.
+They provide filtering of adult websites as well as other categories like gambling, violence, etc..
 For larger organizations such as school districts, a filter integrated with an external firewall like the Open Source project dansGuardian would be a good starting point.

 It’s not an expense, it’s an asset.

 Although there are many issues surrounding computer network security, there are specific things that you can do to greatly reduce your company’s risk.
 Your computer systems and network, when properly managed, become an asset as productivity and reliability increase while expenses due to service go down.